-Celiac disease is said to affect 1 in 100 to 120 adults and 1 in 80 to 300 children.
+Celiac disease is said to affect 1 in 100 adults worldwide and 1 in 80 to 300 children.
 But a 2017 study of a Colorado population showed a higher rate among children: Celiac disease was found to affect 3 percent of the study population by age 15.
 Its prevalence seems to be on the rise globally in what one 2017 article termed a “celiac surge.”

 What causes celiac disease?

 Scientists aren’t sure what causes celiac disease.
 But given the upward trend of celiac disease incidence and the potential for developing celiac disease throughout the course of a lifetime, some researchers are investigating environmental factors.Genetics are known to play a role in the development of celiac disease.
 For those with a first-degree relative (parent, sibling, or child) with the condition, the risk of developing celiac disease is 1 in 10.
 If an individual is found to share genes like HLA-DQ2 and HLA-DQ8 with the first-degree relative, the risk is even higher.

 Does delaying gluten make a difference?